Salvador Allende

-Allende's involvement in Chilean politics spanned a period of nearly forty years, having covered the posts of senator, deputy and cabinet minister.
+Allende's involvement in Chilean politics spanned a period of nearly forty years, during which he held various positions including senator, deputy, and cabinet minister.
 As a life-long committed member of the Socialist Party of Chile, whose foundation he had actively contributed to, he unsuccessfully ran for the national presidency in the 1952, 1958, and 1964 elections.
-In 1970, he won the presidency as the candidate of the Popular Unity coalition, in a close three-way race.
+In 1970, he won the presidency as the candidate of the Popular Unity coalition in a close three-way race.
 He was elected in a run-off by Congress, as no candidate had gained a majority.
+In office, Allende pursued a policy he called "The Chilean Path to Socialism".
+The coalition government was far from unanimous.
+Allende said that he was committed to democracy and represented the more moderate faction of the Socialist Party, while the radical wing sought a more radical course.
+Instead, the Communist Party of Chile favored a gradual and cautious approach that sought cooperation with Christian democrats, which proved influential for the Italian Communist Party and the Historic Compromise.